CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 ## Does this work in VR?
 No idea!
 Feel free to give it a shot and tell me how it goes, but realistically it *should* work?
-The VR exclusive skill/perk bonuses are not part of this mod and I don't know if VR supports BLT's custom keybinds - if it does and QuickMenu works, then the mod should be fully playable.
+The VR exclusive skill/perk bonuses are not part of this mod, but if QuickMenu works in the VR version then the mod should be fully playable.

 ## Is this multiplayer?
 Yes!
 Same slot coop is the preferred way to play syncs, with everyone that wants to play together